sublime-music/sublime-music/docs/index.rst

 Features
 --------

-- Switch between multiple Subsonic-API-compliant servers.
+* Switch between multiple Subsonic-API-compliant servers.
-- Play music through Chromecast devices on the same LAN.
+* Play music through Chromecast devices on the same LAN.
+* Offline Mode where Sublime Music will not make any network requests.
-- DBus MPRIS interface integration for controlling Sublime Music via DBus MPRIS clients such as ``playerctl``, ``i3status-rust``, KDE Connect, and many commonly used desktop environments.
+* DBus MPRIS interface integration for controlling Sublime Music via clients such as ``playerctl``, ``i3status-rust``, KDE Connect, and many commonly used desktop environments.
-- Browse songs by the sever-reported filesystem structure, or view them organized by ID3 tags in the Albums, Artists, and Playlists views.
+* Browse songs by the sever-reported filesystem structure, or view them organized by ID3 tags in the Albums, Artists, and Playlists views.
-- Intuitive play queue.
+* Intuitive play queue.
-- Create/delete/edit playlists.
+* Create/delete/edit playlists.
-- Cache songs for offline listening.
+* Download songs for offline listening.

 Installation
 ------------